-OA Shelter, 7:15 p.m.
+Waterfront, 7:15 p.m.

 Advancement records and blue cards will be distributed to unit leaders.
 Area Directors and Camp leadership will be available to answer any advancement concerns or questions.
 Check all packet materials thoroughly!
 It is much easier to make corrections while you are still at camp.
+In the event of inclement weather, the meeting will be moved to the OA Shelter.